oopsmonk/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

 :::warning:
 The migration period is now over.

-If you did not use the Seed Migration Tool, we recommend creating a new Trinity account and tranferring your IOTA tokens to a new seed.
+If you did not use the Seed Migration Tool, we recommend creating a new Trinity account and transferring your IOTA tokens to a new seed.

 If you did use the Seed Migration Tool, open Trinity, create a new account, and import your new SeedVault file.